 An ileostomy is a surgical procedure in which an opening is made in the abdominal wall and a small part of the ileum is removed.
-Ileum is the lower part of the small intestine.
-This surgery is performed when the instestine does not function properly.
-Ileostomy can be temporary or permanent.
-In temporary ileostomy, the colon is removed partially or completely leaving behind only part of the rectum.
-In permanent ileostomy, the Surgeon removes the rectum, colon and anus.
-In permanent ileostomy the patients has to wear a punch externally to collect all the waste materials from the body.
+The ileum is the lower part of the small intestine.
+This surgery is performed when the intestine does not function properly.
+An ileostomy can be temporary or permanent.
+In a temporary ileostomy, the colon is removed partially or completely leaving behind only part of the rectum.
+In the permanent ileostomy, the Surgeon removes the rectum, colon, and anus.
+In the permanent ileostomy, the patients have to wear a punch externally to collect all the waste materials from the body.

 Reasons for an ileostomy

 Inflammatory bowel disease is the common cause for an ileostomy.
 There are two types of bowel inflammatory disease named as Crohn’s disease and ulcerative colitis.
 These conditions can cause pain and presence of blood in the stool.

 Crohn’s disease affects the ileum that’s the end part of the small intestine and also the large intestine and digestive tract.
 Ulcerative colitis is caused by the inflammation of the inner lining of the intestine causing pain and ulcer in the colon and rectum that leads to painful ulcers in the colon and rectum.

 - injuries or accidents that involve the intestines

 The surgery begins with a general anesthesia.
 An incision is made in the abdomen and removes the rectum and colon and then stitched and closed.

 Types of ileostomies